sinai-dev/OSLDocs/API/SL_Damage.md

 # SL_Damage

-SL_Damage is a wrapper used for Damages, used by many classes.
+SL_Damage is a simple wrapper used for Damages, used by many classes.

 `Damage` (float)
 * The actual damage value